Once, we had a dream. A basement dream with lots of big basement ideas. But today the dreaming is finito. You guys, it’s done.

 The flokati shag rug is one of my fave elements down here.
 Hey, you can take the child out of the 1970s, but you can’t take the 1970s out of the child, right?
 There’s something so fun and funny and super comfy cozy about a shag rug.
 Is it the most practical rug?
 Hellz to the no, but no one ever accused me of choosing function over form, and I have no intention of changing now.
 I’m telling you, I could sleep on this rug and be completely happy.

 That modern wall-mounted fireplace?
 It’s electric.
 And it’s also hilarious.
 You can choose the color of the flame.
 I kid you not.
 Is it realistic looking?
 Not even a little bit.
 BUT, it can pump out some serious heat, which is great in a basement.
 And for those of us who live in homes without gas, I think it’s a really fun option.

 This space had a LOT of straight lines, and it still does.
 But as much as I dig a modern aesthetic, I wanted to soften it a bit.
 The fabric helped with that.

 I mounted a curtain rod behind the soffit you see behind the couch.
 Now, these playful, bright curtains help create a “private” play area for the kids, and they are used constantly as theater curtains during all of our “performances” down here.

-A couple other things we did just for the kiddos include hanging a huge laminated map, where we can track our adventures.
+A couple of other things we did just for the kiddos include hanging a huge laminated map, where we can track our adventures.
 We bought an inexpensive craft/activity table.
 The glossy top on this table is SO clutch for cleaning up glue and markers and all those things that kids get on the furniture.